tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 As a note: We should avoid quickly adding many microbenchmarks or package level benchmarks.
 These are prone to being worse than useless as they can obscure what _should_ be focused on: performance of the system from the perspective of a user.
-We should, instead, tune performance with an eye towards actions user needs.
+We should, instead, tune performance with an eye towards user needs and actions users make.
 These users comprise both operators of Tendermint chains and the people generating transactions for Tendermint chains.
 Both of these sets of users are largely aligned in wanting an end-to-end system that operates quickly and efficiently.